hilarycondon/Getting-and-Cleaning-Data/Course-Project/README.md

 **5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.**
   + Per Wickham <sup>3</sup> this data set is tidy because:
     *  Each variable forms a column - Subject, Activity, Variables Being Measured
     *  Each observation forms a row - Average Measurement for each Variable Being Measured by Subject + Activity.
+(180 observations as of 4/3/2016 - 30 subjects with 6 possible activities)
     *  Each type of observational unit forms a table - One table of Average Measurements for each variable by Subjects + Activity

 ### Output Overview